caforbes/git_fst/README.md

 ## Version

-This is the first workable version (1.0, Aug 5, 2021).
+This is the first workable version (Aug 5, 2021).
 This analyzer is still imperfect and contains many open issues.
 A complete gamut of tests, particularly for functional items and cliticization, is still forthcoming.

 ## Dependencies

 You must install `foma`.

-Note that this project does not use the `foma.py` bindings as I could not get them to work; your independent installation of `foma` is accessed via a subprocess.
+Note that this project does not use the `foma.py` bindings as I could not get them to work.
+Instead, your independent installation of `foma` is accessed via a subprocess.

 ## Basic use